Workshop

 Defects and Extended Excitations in Quantum Field Theory, Quantum Matter and Statistical Models

-All known quantum and statistical systems support defects and extended excitations, which are both described by extended operators in quantum field theory.
-Examples are Wilson loops and their higher-dimensional generalizations, which describe interfaces.
-Extended excitations are instrumental in characterizing the phases and dynamics of physical systems: for example, the Wilson lines in the confinement-deconfinement transition, and boundary/interfaces in topological phases of matter.
-They also implement the generalized symmetries, whose recent, paradigm-shifting discovery has already found many applications, ranging from condensed matter systems to statistical models and four-dimensional gauge theories.
+May 18, 2026 - Jun 19, 2026All known quantum and statistical systems support defects and extended excitations, which are both described by extended operators in quantum field theory.
+Examples are Wilson loops and their higher-dimensional generalizations.
+Extended excitations are instrumental in characterizing the phases and dynamics of physical systems: for example, Wilson lines in the confinement-deconfinement transition, and boundaries/interfaces in topological phases of matter.
+They also implement generalized symmetries, whose recent paradigm-shifting discovery has already found many applications, ranging from condensed matter systems to statistical models and four-dimensional gauge theories.

 Defects are physically interesting observables in many contexts.
 For instance, defects describe boundaries and impurities in materials at criticality (modeled by Wilson and 't Hooft lines of heavy probe particles).
 Furthermore, many information-theoretic quantities map directly to defect observables, such as in the calculation of entanglement entropy and in the description of measurement protocols.